How to Spend the Best Long Weekend in Auckland

 Silo Park is a public park that often hosts outdoor concerts, movie nights and markets.
 Do give their website a look before you head to Auckland to see if there are any exciting events on that you want to add to your Auckland itinerary.

-🏨 Accommodations in close proximity to Britomart Train Station
+🏨 Accommodations nearby Britomart Train Station

 Photograph the Auckland Harbour Bridge